Skip to Content

 Don’t say you’re sorry.
 Don’t admit fault.
 Be polite and don’t let anyone get an emotional rise out of you.
 Just explain that you were involved in an auto accident and that you need to file a claim or a report.
 Remain factual and unbiased and you improve your chances of avoiding fault.

 Once you’ve gotten home and you have a moment to breathe, you might want to call an auto injury attorney.
 With an attorney at your side, you can better navigate the maze of insurance claims and police reports.
-If you would like an auto injury attorney from The Schurmer Firm to evaluate your case, please send us an email or call (805) 470-1628.
+If you would like an auto injury attorney from Schurmer Reese Davies to evaluate your case, please send us an email or call (805) 470-1628.

 Categories: